soto-sergio/ecst-interv-v1/README.md

 1. Download ChromeDriver if using Google Chrome as web browser.
 [Link](https://chromedriver.chromium.org/downloads)
 - Install and keep `chromedriver.exe` in the project's folder.
 [Not required.
 Driver already included]

-2. In the `private/` folder you will see the two scripts for sensitive information:
+2. In the `private/` folder you will see the two scripts that contain sensitive information:
 `credentials.py` for teacher's login info.
 Here, you must type your E number.
 Password will be asked everytime the python script is run.
 `homeroom_roster.py` for homeroom roster.
 Data is expected to be stored as a dictionary.
 ID:"First Name".
 Populate your homeroom roster before running the python script.